 The data needed for registry participation may come from a variety of sources.
 In the case of the PINNACLE Registry, nearly all of the data is collected directly from providers and practices themselves.
 Data occurs via two primary methods: direct data entry and extraction from EHRs and back end "system integration" data mapping.
 In the case of the hospital-based registries, data abstractors input the data directly into the registries.
 At present time, none of the NCDR registries are linked to health information exchanges; however, this is under consideration for the PINNACLE Registry.
+Currently, HIEs vary immensely by state and by exchanges and they continue to fall short when demonstrating technical capability or expressed willingness to connect directly with registries.

 Regardless of ACC's support for the use of specialized registries, data collection directly from EHRs remains hampered by the lack of data standards and technical interfaces to IT systems.
 Different EHRs and applications use different clinical and technical definitions, so it can be challenging to determine what information is needed.
 To overcome this barrier, the PINNACLE Registry works with an application that performs back end "system integration" data mapping.
 Additionally, clinical staff helps to identify key terms and phrases that may be used to describe critical elements.
-As cited earlier in our comments, to ultimately solve this problem, the ACC has been working with the AHA to attempt to ultimately solve this problem, has identified the key data elements and definitions of a base cardiovascular vocabulary for EHRs.
-This document contains less than 100 terms that are commonly used in cardiovascular care.
+As cited earlier in our comments, to ultimately solve this problem, the ACC has been working with the

+AHA to attempt to ultimately solve this problem.
+Through these efforts we have identified the key data elements and definitions of a base cardiovascular vocabulary for EHRs.
+The subsequently generated document contains less than 100 terms that are commonly used in cardiovascular care.
 The ACC is now in the process of building out those terms and the necessary specifications for them; however, this ultimately takes time and will not be ready immediately for use.
-As such, the ACC urges ONC to adopt a standard that will ease the movement of data from EHRs to registries for these purposes.
+As such, the ACC urges the Administration to adopt a standard that will ease the movement of data from EHRs to registries for these purposes.